+Having negative feelings doesn’t mean that you are weak, or pessimistic, or not trying hard enough – it means that you are human.
 Rather than brushing your feelings aside, hiding them, avoiding them, or treating them as taboo, try to accept your feelings and find a way to honor and express them.
 Even simple activities like journaling, drawing, prayer, and meditation can help you make sense of your feelings and move through them.

-2. Talk about it.
+2. Talk it out.

-For both cancer survivors and their loved ones, a cancer diagnosis often brings up thoughts about death and dying.
+For both survivors and their loved ones, a cancer diagnosis often brings up thoughts about death and dying.
 While this can be scary or depressing, recognizing and accepting the limited nature of life can also help you rediscover what is most meaningful to you.
 Think about all the things that have deeply affected you, that have made you who you are.
 Ponder the ways in which you connect with life.
 Consider your priorities for how you want to spend your time.
 Talking with your loved ones or a professional counselor about these topics, or even just journaling about them, can help you feel less hopeless and more in control.

 For many people, going through cancer can be isolating.
 If you are feeling isolated, you may find it helpful to connect with others who are facing a similar situation.
-Many hospitals and communities have support groups for cancer survivors and family caregivers; ask your healthcare providers if they can point you to one in your local area.
-Organizations such as the American Cancer Society, Cancer Support Community, and CancerCare also offer online and telephone support groups.
+Many hospitals and communities have support groups for cancer survivors and family caregivers.
+Due to the pandemic, many of these have gone online.
+Ask your healthcare providers if they can point you to a support group in your area, or check out organizations like the American Cancer Society, the Cancer Support Community, and CancerCare, as they also offer online and telephone support groups.
 Talking with other survivors (or caregivers) can help you explore your feelings.
-It may give you a fresh perspective and help you feel understood, supported, and less alone.
+It may also give you a fresh perspective and help you feel understood, supported, and less alone.

 3. Do things you enjoy.

-4. Be active.
+4. Stay active.

-Exercise may be the last thing you feel like doing, but research shows that exercise can help you feel better both emotionally and physically during and after cancer treatment.
+Exercise may be the last thing you feel like doing, but research shows that exercise can help you feel better, both emotionally and physically, during and after cancer treatment.
 Plus, physical activity doesn’t need to be strenuous to be effective.
 Stretching, yoga, gardening, and leisurely walking can all be beneficial.
-The key is to do it in a smart way so you don’t injure yourself or become overly fatigued.
+The key is to do it in a smart way, so you don’t injure yourself or become overly fatigued.

 5. Work with your healthcare team.

-Dr. Laura Porter (left) is a clinical psychologist and associate professor of Psychiatry and Behavioral Sciences.
+Dr. Laura Porter (left) is a clinical psychologist and professor of Psychiatry and Behavioral Sciences.
 You can follow Dr. Porter on Twitter @lauraporterphd.